Canon 1Ds vs Olympus E-M10 II

 Studio photographers will appreciate that the Canon 1Ds (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the E-M10 II was followed by the Olympus E-M10 III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds and the Olympus E-M10 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds: